 Seven masked men held up a train within seven miles of the Kansas City depot, blew up the express car and are alleged to have secured a large sum.
 The German bark Olga arrived at Philadelphia a few days ago.
-Six members of her crew, including the captain and mate died of scurvy on the ocean.
-To entertain President McKinley during the Knights Templar Conclave at Pittsburg next month, Christopher Magee, of that city, will spend \$15,000.

-St. Patrick's church at Audenried, near Wilkesbarre, Pa., is slowly sinking into an abandoned coal mine and the entire building is likely to disappear.
+Six mem-bers of her crew, including the captain and mate died of scurvy on the ocean.
+To entertain President McKinley during the Knights Templar Conclave at Pittsburg next month, Christophe Magee, of that city, will spend \$15,000 Magee, of that city, will spend \$10,000, St. Patrick's church at Audenried, near Wilkesbarre, Pa., is slowly sink-ing into an abandoned coal mine and the entire building is likely to disapcepted an invitation to be commander of the mounted division in the grand parade during the Knights Templar conclave in Pittsburg.